Hot chocolate: Couldn’t live without it!

 Mix thoroughly and store in a glass jar.
 For 1 cup hot cocoa: whisk 2 tablespoons of the mix into 1 cup very hot milk.
 Makes about 6 cups mix.
 Store in a glass jar at room temperature.

-Note: If you find boiling the milk too much of an imposition, add 3 cups milk powder, dairy or dairy-free, to the mix.
+Note: If you find boiling the milk too much of an imposition, add 3 cups full-fat milk powder, or full-fat coconut milk powder to the mix.
 For 1 cup hot cocoa: Whisk 3 tablespoons mix into 1 cup boiling water.
 Makes 9 cups just-add-water hot chocolate mix.